Residence Life

 Contact Us

-For any questions regarding our residence life program or housing please contact the Senior Associate Dean of Student Affairs, Patricia Carpino.
+For any questions regarding our residence life program or housing please contact the Manager of Residence Life, Gianna Pannullo

 Lenfest Hall offers suite-style living with well-thought-out design and amenities in line with what students expect in contemporary modern campus housing.
-Each unit is very spacious and can serve up to six students and features four bedrooms (two doubles and two singles), two bathrooms, and a small common area.
-Each suite is equipped with WIFI access, and cable TV is provided in the common area.
-A kitchenette, game lounge and a free laundry room are provided on the fifth floor.
+Each unit is very spacious and can serve up to six students and features four bedrooms (two doubles and two singles), two bathrooms, and a common area.
+On the fifth floor there is a kitchen available for use, game lounge, and a free laundry room are provided on the fifth floor.

 The building also features a convenient dining hall, faculty and administrator offices, mailboxes, a beautiful fifth-floor rooftop garden and terrace, and the magnificent Gould Rehearsal Hall.
 Lenfest Hall also has 32 studios for lessons, individual practice, classes, and rehearsals, which residents can access 24 hours a day.
 The building also has 24-hour security attendants and cameras.